Ishu813/TeamNest-frontend/README.md

 TeamNest is a web application designed to enhance remote and hybrid work by enabling seamless team collaboration, messaging, and project/task management.

+- **Note**: This website is currently optimized for desktop use only.
+- **Prerequisite**: Ensure that you have allowed third-party cookies on Chrome and Disabled cross-site tracking prevention on Safari before logging in to TeamNest.

 ## Features

 - **User Authentication & Authorization**: Secure login and registration system.